polarbub/MapArt-Maker/README.md

 # MapArt-Maker
-A Image to litematic converter for making Minecraft Maparts.
+An Image to litematic converter for making Minecraft Maparts.